irmen/Pyro4/examples/deadlock/Readme.txt

 A simple solution is to never reuse proxies in callbacks, and instead create new ones and use those in the callback functions.

+Another solution is to set COMMTIMEOUT such that after a certain time the client will abort with a timeout error, effectively breaking the deadlock.